SonyCSLParis/web-services/README.md

 The Merriam-Webster Dictionary API gives developers access to a comprehensive resource of dictionary and thesaurus content as well as specialized medical, Spanish, ESL, and student-friendly vocabulary.

     (request-merriam-webster-dictionary "singer") : function to search for a particular token in Merriam-Webster Dictionary API.
 To search, just insert as argument the token whose definition you are looking for.

-    (request-merriam-webster-thesaurus "singer") : function to search for a particular token in the Merriam-Webster Thesaurus API.
-    To search, just insert as argument the token whose definition you are looking for.
+    (request-merriam-webster-thesaurus "singer") : function to search for a particular token in the Merriam-Webster Thesaurus API.To search, just insert as argument the token whose definition you are looking for.

 ##### 1.3.
 Datamuse API (https://www.datamuse.com/api/):

 The Datamuse API is a word-finding query engine for developers.
 You can use it in your apps to find words that match a given set of constraints and that are likely in a given context.
 You can specify a wide variety of constraints on meaning, spelling, sound, and vocabulary in your queries, in any combination.

     (request-rhyme-datamuse "vice"): Search all the tokens that rhyme with a certain token in Datamuse.

     (request-related-to-datamuse "vice"): Search all tokens semantically related to a particular token in Datamuse.

     (request-rhyme-related-to-datamuse "vice" :related-to "temperature"): Search a token semantically related to another particular token in Datamuse.

     (request-adjectives-datamuse "ocean"): Search for adjectives mostly used with a particular token in Datamuse.

     (request-adjectives-related-to-datamuse "ocean" :related-to "temperature"): Search the adjectives mostly used with a particular token-1 and semantically related to another token-2 in Datamuse.

     (request-nouns-datamuse "yellow"): Search the most used nouns with a particular adjective in Datamuse

     (request-often-follow-datamuse "drink"): Search all the tokens that more likely follow a token-1 in Datamuse

     (request-often-follow-start-by-datamuse "drink" :start-by "w*"): Search  all the tokens that more likely follow a word-1 and start by a particular letter in Datamuse.

 ### 2. Open access APIs related to a certain area: